 Best Study Spots Near UIUC Student Housing

 UIUC Students are known to hit the books all across Champaign and Urbana, from the most common on campus buildings like the Ike or Grainger to lesser known cafes and quiet spots off campus.
-Whether you’re the type of student that needs minimal distractions and absolute quiet or the type that prefers a little more social interaction during your study sessions, CPM-Apartments has compiled a few favorite places to hit the books.
+Whether you’re the type of student that needs minimal distractions and absolute quiet or the type that prefers a little more social interaction during your study sessions, CPM-Apartments has compiled a few favorite UIUC campus study spots to hit the books.

 Any UIUC pro knows Espresso Royale can be seen all across UIUC campus and throughout Champaign and Urbana.
 With 9 locations in the surrounding area and 4 locations actually on campus, you’re sure to stay well-caffeinated no matter where you go on campus.
 Only a few Espresso Royale locations have seating for students, such as: